 Courses for Which Banks Provide a Loan to Study in Canada

-Banks provide education loan for different courses such as undergraduate, postgraduate and PhD programs.
+Banks provide education loans for different courses such as undergraduate, postgraduate and PhD programs.
 Banks also provide loans for SPP programs.
-National banks don’t provide loans for any vocational, short-term and diploma courses to study in Canada.
+National banks don’t provide loans for any vocational, short-term or diploma courses to study in Canada.